isomerpages/moe-presbyterianhigh/_distinctive-programmes/Learning for Life Programme.md

 Student Leadership Camp) based on <em>The Leadership Challenge</em>.</p>
 </li>
 <li>
-<p>Partners teachers in leading and organising school-wide events, such as
+<p>Partner teachers in leading and organising school-wide events, such as
-Sec 1 Orientation and Teachers’ Day Celebrations.</p>
+Secondary 1 Orientation and Teachers’ Day celebrations</p>
 </li>
 </ul>
 <p></p>